 - Freeze Dried Strawberries: Practically lighter than air, this adds a ton of flavor to the cake and filling.
 I usually buy mine at Trader Joe's.

-Let's Bake Strawberry Cake with Strawberry Filling!
+Let's Bake a Strawberry Cake Together!

 1. Mix the milk + lemon juice & set aside.